-One of the most frequent themes that comes through in discussions of mobile learning in the conference sessions and workshops that I do is a debate about whether “performance support” can be a form of mobile learning.
-People who argue that it is not seem to think that learning is something that only happens as a result of instruction or study, and not something that can happen on the job.
+One of the most frequent themes that comes through in discussions of mobile learning in the conference sessions and workshops I do is a debate about whether “performance support” can be a form of mobile learning.
+People who argue that it is not seemed to think learning is something that only happens as a result of instruction or study, and not something that can happen on the job.
 But, learning is something that takes place at any

 time and in any location where a person has discovered something new, no matter what the source or circumstances.
-Therefore we need to consider performance support that is delivered through mobile devices as a form of mobile learning.
+Therefore, we need to consider performance support that is delivered through mobile devices as a form of mobile learning.

 The vision of mobile learning being used as a form of performance support goes back to some of the first publications on mobile learning.
 Diane Gayeski, in her 2003 book Learning Unplugged: Using Mobile Technologies for Organizational Training and Performance Improvement, certainly advances the case for mobile learning as performance support.
 There are a number of ways that performance support can be delivered using mobile devices, but the two most common approaches are the provision of “job aids,” and the availability of mentors via mobile devices.

 Making job aids available mobile phones and tablets – Given that most of us have a mobile phone, and more and more of us have a tablet computer,